 How to avoid these wife-made disasters?

 Hold your words.
 Quieten your internal chatter.
+Wait for your turn.

 Connect and truly seek to understand what he’s saying; think before your speak.